xiaoyuanzhu-com/screenitshot/README.md

 ## Features

-- Universal screenshot tool for PDFs, EPUBs, DOCX, XLSX, and more
+- Universal screenshot tool for PDFs, EPUBs, DOCX, XLSX, PPTX, and more
 - High-quality rendering using Chromium
 - Available as npm package, Python binding, and Docker image
 - Reproducible builds with pinned dependencies